 Henry Holmes Smith was a pioneer in camera-less photography and had a profound effect on his many students while teaching at Indiana University from 1947 until he retired in 1977.
 Well known photographers he has influenced include Jerry Uelsmann, Jack Welpott, Aaron Siskind and Betty Hahn.
-Successive generations of photographers continue to be greatly influenced by his teachings, critical essays on photography and the images he created.
+Successive generations of photographers continue to be greatly influenced by this teachings, critical essays on photography and the images he created.

 In 1937 he was asked by Laszlo Moholy-Nagy to teach the first course in photography at the New Bauhaus in Chicago.
-Henry also was one of the founders of the Society for Photographic Education.
+Henry was also one of the founders of the Society for Photographic Education.
 His abstract non-objective images and emphasis on uses of light and color defied the conventional view of objective, realistic representations in photographs.

-Two books have been published about Henry and his life, work, teachings, the images he produced and his influence on photography.
+Two books have been published about Henry and his life, teachings, the images he produced and his influence on photography.

-Henry Holmes Smith: Man of Light, by Howard Bossen (1983) UMI Research Press, Ann Arbor
+Henry Holmes Smith: Man of Light, by Howard Bossen (1983) UMI Research Press, Ann Arbor Henry Holmes Smiith: Collected Writings, 1935-1985 (1986) Center For Creative Photography, Tucson

 Bauhaus Archive, Berlin

-Library of Congress, Washington, DC
+Library of Congress, Washington, D.C.

 Metropolitan Museum of Art, New York

-San Francisco Museum of Modern Art
+San Francisco Museum of Art

 Victoria and Albert Museum, London